mrsmyl/UltimateFailPack/Overachiever/readme.txt

 ==========

 The change log lists changes of particular note to users, not every change made.

+v0.66
+- Updated for WoW patch 5.0.4.
+- Unfortunately, the WoW API no longer supports grabbing item IDs from "Tastes Like Chicken" and "It's Happy Hour Somewhere".
+Consequently, we cannot automatically detect new consumable items added to the list of those that give credit toward these achievements.
+Overachiever will instead use whatever list the character had before (saved from using Overachiever previously) or, if that is unavailable, a default list of items based on data collected in a prior version of WoW.

 v0.65
 - Updated for WoW patch 4.3.